-Formerly known as Food Stamps, SNAP helps to put food on the table for more than 1.8 million Pennsylvanians each month by providing money on an EBT card (similar to a debit card) for the purchase of food.
-In the Food Bank’s 11-county service area, more than 332,000 individuals received SNAP benefits in November 2016.
+Formerly known as Food Stamps, SNAP helps to put food on the table for more than 1.8 million Pennsylvanians by providing money on an EBT card (similar to a debit card) for the purchase of food.
+Last year SNAP provided more than 161 million meals last year throughout the Food Bank’s 11-county service area.

 SNAP Policy Priorities

-The Food Bank will work to protect SNAP from funding cuts and harmful policy changes such as block granting, and to improve SNAP benefit adequacy.
+The Food Bank will work to protect SNAP from funding cuts and harmful policy changes such as block granting.
+We will also work to improve SNAP benefit adequacy.
 Unfortunately, SNAP benefits are inadequate for most families to purchase enough food to provide a healthy diet throughout the month.
-Many SNAP participants use emergency food as a supplement due to the fact that their benefits do not last the entire month.
+Many SNAP participants use emergency food as a supplement because their benefits do not last the entire month.